Teaching Assistant: TBD

 Office Hours: TBD

-During the semester, you will frequently be reading essentially 2 research papers to prepare for each class.
+During the semester, you will frequently be reading two research papers to prepare for each class.
 This is more work than it sounds like!
 You must come to class prepared consistently; if your schedule will not permit that, you should not take the class.

-The other major work this year is that we will run a "mock program committee".
-I will choose papers from recent conferences (so ostensibly the are already good) thematically related to the course, and the class will act as a program committee to choose the best ones.
+Another variation of format for the class is that we will run a "mock program committee".
+I will choose papers from the arxiv and from recent conferences thematically related to the course, and the class will act as a program committee to choose the best ones.
 This will give you an idea of how program committees work (or don't), and let you see some more up-to-date research, as class reading will be more focused on "classics".
-This is a fairly experimental approach; I have only done it once.
-However, it seemed useful for gaining an understanding how program committees function, which seems helpful to graduate students.
+It seems a useful for exercise gaining an understanding how program committees function, which seems helpful to graduate students.

-Finally, a major component of the class will be a final project, which you will work on for approximately the last 2 months of the course.
+Finally, a major component of the class will be a final project, which you will work on throughout the entire course.
 The hope is that this project may form the foundation of either a research paper or, for undergraduates, a senior thesis.
-(Last time I taught the course, three projects, with substantially more work, became research papers.
+(In previous years some small number of projects do continue with additional work to become research papers.
 Expectations, however, are realistic; research is exploration, and this project is understood to be the beginning, not necessarily the end, of such an exploration.)
 Although you will need to obtain approval for your project choice, the topic of the final project will primarily be up to you.
 This project can either be theoretical or implementation based in nature.
-Generally people work in pairs for the final project, but this is not required.
+Generally people work in pairs for the final project, but you can work alone or, with permission, a group of three or larger.
 For graduate students, your project can be related to your main line of research; it should not, however, be something you were already working on.

 Students should have taken at least CS 124 or its equivalent.
-Students should be able to program in a standard programming language; C or C++ is preferred.
+Students should be able to program in a standard programming language, at the level to independently produce working simulations of various processes.
 Knowledge of probability will be extremely helpful; if your probability background is weak you should expect to refresh your probability skills on your own.
 Generally, mathematics will be fundamental to the course, so you should expect to spend time learning some additional mathematics on your own if necessary.
 Similarly, some prior knowledge of networks and network issues will be very helpful.
 For students wishing to review important aspects of probability, there are many books available.
 Sheldon Ross has written several excellent introductory books which should be available in the library.
 My personal favorite is "Introduction to Probability Models."
 A more advanced book for those with more background is "Elements of Information Theory" by Cover and Thomas.
 Another good book is "Information Theory, Inference, and Learning Algorithms" by David Mackay, which has the benefit of being online: This link should work.
 Of course, my completely biased opinion is that the best book for a computer scientist to buy is by Mitzenmacher and Upfal, "Randomized Algorithms and Probabilistic Analysis."
 I'd recommend students with less background in probability get one (or more) of these books as a reference.

-Your performance will be measured in four ways.
+Your performance will be measured in five ways.
 (The percentage contributions to your grade given below are approximate and subject to change.)

 All assignments will be due at the beginning of class on the appropriate day.
 Late assignments are not acceptable without the prior consent of the instructor.
-Consent will generally only be given for significant events or emergencies.
-Being busy in other classes is generally not a significant event.
+Consent will generally be given for suitable reasons.
+Being busy in other classes is generally not a suitable reason.

 If you collaborate with other students in the course in the planning and design of solutions to homework problems, then you should give their names on your homework papers.